 Why get organised?

-Surely you don’t REALLY need to, you have got by until now so why rock the boat?
+Surely you don’t REALLY need to, after all, you’ve got by until now, so why rock the boat?

 In fact, if you can visualise your life as it will be once organised, you will be more determined to get there!